kingabzpro/DataCamp-Git-Merge-Guide/README.md

-# How to Resolve Git Merge Conflict a DataCamp Tutorial
+# How to Resolve Merge Conflicts in Git Tutorial
-New change in base branch

-New changes for remote server